diodesign/diosix/docs/run.md

 Available hardware targets are defined in YAML configuration files located in `hypervisor/hw/ports/`.
 You can compile and run for a specific target by passing the `-Dsystem` parameter.
-For example, to target a simulated system using RISC-V's Physical Memory Protection (PMP) isolation instead of the hardware virtualization (H) extension, run:
+For example, to target a simulated system using RISC-V's PMP isolation instead of the H extension, run:

 ```bash
 ./scripts/build.sh run -Dsystem=qemu-virt-pmp